klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 # What's Next

-- Fix up some styling issues with USCensusMap, especially for mobile.
-Maybe make the minimum extrema div an optional pop-out.
+- Improve styling of USCensusMap.js for mobile.
 - Cleaning up and publishing documentation for `KeyMapper.js` and `USCensusMap.js`
 - Publishing more data visualizations of interesting census data with this same code.
 (I can just pump them out now!)
 - More functionality for `census-csv-parser` - more utility functions and more Parser functions.
 Especially more statistical-oriented ones.
 For instance, it should be able to generate variance and standard deviation columns.
-- Maybe make `census-csv-parser` add its utility functions to arrays or do callbacks, so you can do those sweet chained function calls like in d3.
-Usage could look something like this:
-{% highlight javascript %}
-    let arr = util.csvArray(content)
-        .transpose()
-        .chop(arr,0)
-        .chopColumn(arr,0)
-        .clear()
-        .numerify()
-        .clear(/Margin of Error!!/)
-        .clear(/Estimate!!/)
-{% endhighlight %}
-  I'd really have a sexy modern library if you could do all that! _Just to be clear_, that's not how it works now.
-[This is how it currently works](https://www.quaffingcode.com/census-csv-parser/doc/Example.html#.example)
+Also, it needs a **Command Line Interface** and **Method Chaining**.
 - Visualizations of county level data.
 County level data is more granular and thus more interesting.
 - Complete Free Code Camp's Data Visualization Certification
-- Load up a better template and color scheme for this page that's **dark** - I can't stand this white theme any more!

 That's it, thanks for reading!